SMSaeedi/PGP-Apache-camel-crypto/README.md

 # PGP Crypto Service

 ## Description
-This is PGP Crypto Service application, a security program used to decrypt and encrypt email and authenticate email messages through digital signatures and file encryption.
+This is PGP encryption and decryption example, a security program used to decrypt and encrypt email,
+authenticate email messages through digital signatures and file encryption.

 ## How to Run